+18 | Commercial Content | T&C's Apply | Play Responsibly | Publishing Principles

 Jude Bellingham – value at around 26.00

-Having struggled in an unbalanced Real Madrid side this season, the World Cup could be just what Bellingham needs.
+Having struggled in an unbalanced Real Madrid team this season, the World Cup could be just what Bellingham needs.
 In the right role and with the right players around him, he’s an elite performer.
 That suggests he could get into the Golden Ball conversation, with England looking like strong final-four candidates.

 Notable players from different regions

 While there have been a few surprise World Cup winners, there have been many unlikely semi-finalists.
 That includes Morocco, who enjoyed a great run at Qatar 2022.
-Given that players from stronger teams outside Europe and South America could still emerge as Golden Ball contenders.
+Given that, players from stronger teams outside Europe and South America could still emerge as Golden Ball contenders.

-Achraf Hakimi – value at around 67.00
+Achraf Hakimi – at around 81.00

 No defender has ever won the Golden Ball, but Hakimi is essentially a playmaker in a defender's jersey.
 His six assists in 12 Champions League games for PSG this season highlight his creative output.